Do you have additional land and want to create an opportunity where your land can make money for you? Or perhaps you want to extend the family house?

 Costs can blow out

-During a renovation and dealing with existing structures there are always surprises.
-Some might be small but some might be big and these are costs that no one can foresee when quoting.
+During a renovation and dealing with existing structures, to be honest, there are always surprises.
+Some might be small but some might be big, and these are costs that no one can foresee when quoting.
 There will usually be provisions and exclusions in the contract to allow for this.
-This can blow the budget out and there isn’t a way of controlling this unfortunately, it’s more just hoping for the best.
+This can blow the budget out and there isn’t a way of controlling this unfortunately, it’s more just hoping for the best and choosing the right builder who can look after you if surprises arise.

 The time it takes to renovate is usually unknown.
 When dealing with an existing structure it’s hard to give exact details but a good builder will be able to give some time frames but just understand it’s likely that the exact timeframe will be hard to determine.
-When a builder touches an existing structure he or she never knows what they will find and therefore will need to be creative to fix and diligent in knowing what the worst case could be, how to fix it and be communicative with the client about the timeframes.
+You’ll want to check and confirm with the builder their timeframe and what would happen if the worst case scenario were to happen.

 Benefits of a secondary residence: